bcgsc/NanoSim/README.md

 #### read files

-Two FASTA files of simulated reads, or FASTQ files if the `--fastq` option is set:
+Two FASTA files of simulated reads are usually produced, or FASTQ files if the `--fastq` option is set:

 1. `simulated_aligned_reads.fast(a|q)`
 2. `simulated_unaligned_reads.fast(a|q)` (this file does not get generated, if you request `--perfect` reads without errors)

+For `metagenome` mode simulations, these two files are produced for each simulated sample, with samples systematically named: `simulated_sample0_aligned_reads.fast(a|q), simulated_sample1_aligned_reads.fast(a|q), ...`

 In these files, each read has `unaligned`, `aligned`, or `perfect` in the header recording their error rate:
 * `unaligned` means that the reads have an error rate over 90% and cannot be aligned.
 * `aligned` reads have the same error rate as training reads.
 * `perfect` reads have no errors.

 To explain the information in the header, we have two examples:
 * `>ref|NC-001137|-[chromosome=V]_468529_unaligned_0_F_0_3236_0`
   All information before the first `_` are chromosome information. `468529` is the start position and `unaligned` suggesting it should be unaligned to the reference.
 The first `0` is the sequence index. `F` represents a forward strand. `0_3236_0` means that sequence length extracted from the reference is 3236 bases.